karshrao/VIView/README.txt

 =======================
 Some things to note:

-* Always start with a wire element -- it is not physical to have no wire/cable between the power supply and the load, so this was not accounted for
+* Always start with a wire element

-* Always end with a wire element -- the ground end condition (it can be very small, say Wire = [1e-3, 50, 0.6, 10])
+* Always end with a wire element -- this is how the ground end condition is applied.
+If your system has a grounding wire already, great!
+If not, we suggest you put in a small 1cm wire at the end of the system, as it will not noticeably change the resulting waveforms: Wire = [1e-2, 50, 0.6, 1]

-* The Sample Gaussian input is great for rapidly seeing how a waveform's reflections will look -- experimental input files may take longer
+* The Sample Gaussian input can be used for rapidly seeing how a waveform's reflections will look -- experimental input files may take longer

 * Plots at the load location will plot the difference in voltage across the load and the corresponding current

-* Depending on the input the model will take a bit of time -- please be patient!
-If it takes too long (i.e. gets stuck at 2 or 3/5 in the progress bar), please do control + C to end the processing, re-open VIView and please simplify the inputs.
-There may be too many points, the max time too long, wires too long, etc.
+* Depending on the input the model will take minutes especially for spark gap inputs -- please be patient!
+If it takes too long (i.e. hangs for a couple of minutes at 2 or 3/5 in the progress bar), please do control + C to end the processing, re-open VIView and please simplify the inputs.
+There may be too many points, the max time is too long, etc.

-* On the same vein, spark gap inputs WILL take a while so changing the max time input to have a reasonable computational time is necessary (800 ns --> 200 ns)

-* All loads and spark gaps are constant RC loads
+* All loads are constant RC loads and the spark gap voltage threshold is hard-coded to model air -- please feel free to change this for other gases

-* Wire inputs should have non-zero number inputs otherwise singularities will occur
+* Wire inputs should have non-zero inputs otherwise singularities will occur

 * Loads have 0 length -- they are used as BCs between each wire element.
 As such, wire-wire interfaces have an implied load of [R,C] = [0,0]

-* Solution vectors can be extracted by checking the "Extract Solution Vecs" box.
-This will save I, V, t, and x as a VIViewOut.mat in the VIView directory
+* Checking the "Extract Solution Vecs" box before computation will save I, V, t, and x as a VIViewOut.mat in the VIView directory